 Are There Really Health Benefits?

-Ever since people have begun to drink the water, rumors about benefits have circled around locals and visitors alike, specifically that the artesian spring water helped treat digestion issues, gout, rheumatism, and even cancer.
+There are rumors among locals and visitors alike about the benefits of drinking the water.
+Specifically that the artesian spring water helped treat digestion issues, gout, rheumatism, and even cancer.

-In a 2017 article from the Jackson Progress-Argus, Sherri Ellington reported that a modern chemical analysis of the water revealed silica, chlorine, sulphur trioxide, carbon dioxide, sodium oxide, potassium oxide, lime, magnesium carbonate, aluminum oxide, ferrous oxide, manganous oxide, and phosphoric acid were present in the water.
+In a 2017 article from the Jackson Progress-Argus, Sherri Ellington reported the water revealed several minerals present in the water.
+Some of these minerals include silica, chlorine, sulphur trioxide, carbon dioxide, sodium oxide, potassium oxide, lime, magnesium carbonate, and more.

-According to a study conducted by researchers from a medical school in the Netherlands, these minerals present in the water, particularly magnesium, potassium, and sodium, in the right balance can have a favorable impact on blood pressure, and can benefit the function of many other bodily processes.
+According to a study from a medical school in the Netherlands, these minerals can have a favorable effects on the body.
+This includes positive effects on blood pressure and other bodily processes.

 All campsites are equipped with electric, and fees for one night’s stay starts at $30.
 A sewage dump station, laundry facility, restrooms, and plenty of stone pavilions are also accessible.
 Fortunately, you can start planning your Indian Springs State Park for any season, as the park is open year round.

-The enchanting, thick middle-Georgia forest has inspired couples to make Indian Springs State Park their wedding destination.
-While wedding parties are encouraged to stay at Indian Springs, the park officials ask that they notify staff ahead of time when reservations are made.
+The enchanting, thick Georgia forest has inspired couples to make Indian Springs State Park their wedding destination.